-In your last I proposed to demonstrate from scientific facts that the Mosaic Sab-bath, is a pious fraud.
+In your last I proposed to demonstrate from scientific facts that the Mosaic Sabbath, is a pious fraud.
 To do so, I must prove the Mosaic account of creation, upon which it is founded, to be a myth.
-I shall show that it contains contradictions and in show that it contains contradictions and irreconcilable statements, and is opposed to itself, to reason, and to scientific facts.
+I shall show that it contains contralictions and in show that it contains contradictions and irreconcilable statements, and is opposed to itself, to reason, and to scientific facts.
 That it is "opposed to itself" is seen by a comparison of the first two chapters, these contain two distinctly different accounts of creation, evidently the production of two different authors; one of which uses the word "God," and the other "The Lord God."
-The first chapter ought to have included the four first verses of the second chapter.
+The first chapter eught to have included the four first verses of the second chapter.

-In the first chapter we are informed that "The waters brought forth the fowls that fly above in the open firmament of neaven every winged fowl after his kind." i.
-21. In the second, "And out of the ground the Lord God formed every fowl of the air." v.
-19 And all living creatures are represented in the first chapter as being created before Adam; in the second chapter as after him, but before Eve.
-According to the first chapter, God cre-ated man "male and female," on the sixth day; according to the second, Adam was made first, and Eve not until some time afterwards; as Adam is first represented as employed as a gardener, in Eden, and then as a naturalist, naming "every living creature," which, as they amount to some hundred thousands, and are said to have been brought to Adam, this must have occupied him a considerable time if true, and Evedoes not appear to have been created till after wards.
-This creation was not therefore accomplished in six days, and contains no mention whatever about a Sabbath, nor of the resting and being refreshed by the Creator of millions of suns and systems, after the fatigues of arranging our little planet.
-Again in the first chapter we are informed, that on the sixth day, man was commanded "to multiply," and God gave him the dominion of the earth, "to replenish," and "to subdue it;" in the second a garden "to dress and to keep."
+In the first chapter we are informed that The waters brought forth the fowls that fly above in the open firmament of heaven, 'every winged fowl after his kind." i.
+21. In the second, "And out of the ground the Lord God formed every fowl of the sir."

+And all living creatures are represented in the first chapter as being created before Adam; in the second chapter as after him, but before Eve.
+According to the first chapter, God cre ated man "male and female," on the sixth-day; according to the second, Adam was made first, and Eve not until some time afterwards; as Adam is first represented as employed as a gardener, in Eden, and then as a naturalist, naming "every living creature," which, as they amount to some hun-dred thousands, and are said to have been brought to Adam, this must have occupied him a considerable time if true, and does not appear to have been created till ing and being refreshed by the Creator of millions of suns and systems, after the fatigues of arranging our little planet.